CS

 The Chevrolet Silverado 1500 uses a 6.2L EcoTec3 V8 producing 313kW and 624Nm of torque, sent through a 10-speed automatic to a 4WD layout.

-The Chevrolet Silverado 2500 HD responds with a 6.6L Duramax Turbo-Diesel V8 making 350kW and 1322Nm, paired to a 10-speed automatic driving the rear wheels.
+The Chevrolet Silverado 2500 HD responds with a 6.6L Duramax Turbo-Diesel V8 making 350kW and 1322Nm, paired to a 10-speed automatic driving all four wheels.

 The Chevrolet Silverado 2500 HD has the clear power advantage at 350kW vs 313kW.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.